Skip to main content

 Pausing (sleep)

-Pausing a task suspends its container, preserving the filesystem, running processes, and agent session.
-This saves compute units while keeping the task ready to pick back up.
-You can pause a task by:
+Pausing suspends the container, preserving the filesystem, running processes, and agent session.
+This saves compute units while keeping the task ready to resume.
+Pause a task via the pause button in the task header or the task’s context menu.

 Auto-sleep: Whim automatically pauses idle tasks after a configurable timeout (set per-workspace in Settings).
-This prevents forgotten tasks from consuming compute units.
-The default threshold is workspace-specific — check your workspace settings for the current value.
+This prevents forgotten tasks from consuming compute.

 Resuming